dcajasn/Riskfolio-Lib/docs/source/hcportfolio.rst

 - Hierarchical Risk Parity (HRP) :cite:`c-Prado1`, :cite:`c-Sjostrand`, :cite:`c-Pfitzinger`.
 - Hierarchical Equal Risk Contribution (HERC) :cite:`c-Raffinot2`, :cite:`c-Sjostrand`.
+- Nested Clustered Optimization (NCO) :cite:`c-Prado2`, :cite:`c-Sjostrand`.

-In both cases we have the option to use the following 22 risk measures to calculate HRP and HERC portfolios using naive risk parity:
+In the first two cases we have the option to use the following 22 risk measures to calculate HRP and HERC portfolios using naive risk parity:

 - Standard Deviation.
 - Variance.